RiverXDiamant/captains-log/README.md

     touch controllers/logs.js
     work on refactoring your code so your logs routes are in your controller file, rather than in server.js

-Bonuses
+Bonus

-    The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called foodlogs build out the 7 restful routes for food logs, include a new model with whatever properties make sense make a seed file and seed it have your update route redirect to the show page of the log that was edited
+    The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called food logs build out the 7 restful routes for food logs, include a new model with whatever properties make sense make a seed file and seed it have your update route redirect to the show page of the log that was edited